 During the year, the Board revised SLVLESA's budget.
-The original budget was amended to reflect a marginal decrease in property taxes and increase in service fees to the Unified Police Department.
+The original budget was amended to reflect a decrease of \$0.4 million in property taxes and a marginal decrease in service fees to the Unified Police Department.

 With these adjustments, actual expenditures were \$0.2 million less than final budgeted amounts.
 The most significant positive variance was \$0.2 million in interest on tax anticipation notes.
-Actual revenues were \$0.9 million more than final budgeted amounts due to higher than anticipated tax collection rates.
+Actual revenues were \$0.6 million more than final budgeted amounts due to higher than anticipated tax collection rates.